tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

     28   | 14       | 0        | ZF
     29   | 14       | 1        | ZF

-  That means if the value of `flag` is 16, then the conditional jumps depends on comparing the carry flag with 0; if `flag` is 17 then on comparing the carry flag with 1; etc. Interestingly, if the `flag` is 19, then the conditional jumps always take.
+  That means if the value of `flag` is 16, then the conditional jumps depends on the result of the comparison between the carry flag with 0; if `flag` is 17 then the carry flag is compared with 1; etc. Interestingly, if the `flag` is 19, then the conditional jumps always take (because ).

-  **Next entry point calculation:** the address of the next executed instruction has been calculated using the following algorithm:
+  **Next entry point calculation:** the address `next_e` of the next executed instruction has been calculated from the original return address `e` using the following algorithm:

-    1. use the original return address to find the corresponding entry in the return address table,
+    let E be the corresponding entry of e in the return address table let fE = E.flag
-    2. extract the value of `flag` field, use the table above find the corresponding flag register,
-    3. compare `flag % 2` with this flag register; if they are equal, then
-    4. the next executed address is the value of the field `next return address` of the entry, otherwise
-    5. it is the original return address.
+    let r be the corresponding flag register of fE // see the flag comparison table above if fE % 2 = r then next_e = E.next_return_address
+    else
+      next_e = e

 ### Static control flow recovering